project8/katydid/Examples/Tutorial/TutorialSteps.md

 # Tutorial -- Low-Pass Filter Processor

 For this tutorial, your goal is to add to Katydid the ability to apply a low-pass filter to frequency-domain data.
 You will need to create the processor that performs the filtering, and data objects that will represent post-filtered data.
 Your processor should be able to act on 3 data types: KTFrequencySpectrumDataPolar, KTFrequencySpectrumDataFFTW, and KTPowerSpectrumData.
+For this type of processor, the output and input data types are going to be virtually identical.
+However, due to the current design of the software, the output types must differ from the input types.
+Consequently, the processor will output three new types you have to create.

 ## Get Katydid
 1. Clone the git repo: git clone --recursive https://github.com/project8/katydid.git